OfficeDev/outlook-dev-docs/docs/add-ins/tips-for-handling-date-values-in-outlook-add-ins.md

 ## Date-related features for Outlook add-ins

-The afore-mentioned JavaScript limitation has an implication for you, when you use the JavaScript API for Office to handle date or time values in Outlook add-ins that run in an Outlook rich client, and in Outlook on the web or OWA for Devices.
+The aforementioned JavaScript limitation has an implication for you, when you use the JavaScript API for Office to handle date or time values in Outlook add-ins that run in an Outlook rich client, and in Outlook on the web or mobile devices.

 ### Time zones for Outlook clients